sirkon/caddycfg/README.md

 if a structure implements it then its (of the structure) methods will be used to deal with positional parameters: method `AppendArgument` will be called to consume positional arguments one by one in a right order and `Arguments` are supposed to return collected data.
+Note though, block is not mandatory for types implementing `ArgumentsCollector`

 ##### Example 4